su2code/su2code.github.io/_tutorials/design_features/Unsteady_Shape_Opt_NACA0012.md

 ### Running SU2

 With each design iteration, the direct and adjoint solutions are used to compute the objective function and gradient, and the optimizer drives the shape changes with this information in order to minimize the objective.
 Each flow constraint requires the solution of an additional adjoint problem to compute its gradient (lift in this case).
-Three other SU2 tools are used in the design process here: SU2_DOT to compute the gradient from the adjoint surface sensitivities and input design space, SU2_GEO to compute wing section thicknesses and their gradients, and SU2_DEF to deform the computational mesh between design cycles.
+Two other SU2 tools are used in the design process here: SU2_DOT to compute the gradient from the adjoint surface sensitivities and input design space, and SU2_DEF to deform the computational mesh between design cycles.
 To run this case, follow these steps at a terminal command line:

  1. Execute the shape optimization script by entering